WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

             algorithm = rs
             atc = 0.9

-   # These settings are not necessary because rain and hail (piezo_rain) are assigned in the driver!
+   # These settings are not necessary because rain and hail (p_rain) are assigned in the driver!
    # [[Delta]]
    #     [[[rain]]]
    #         input = t_rainyear